Understanding Your Cycle, and the Signs Something Is Off

 If you're in your late 20s to early 40s, you've probably had your period for well over a decade.
 And yet, so many women still feel like they're guessing when it comes to understanding their menstrual cycle.

 You know when to expect your period (mostly).
-You stock up on painkillers.
-You brace yourself for the mood swings, the exhaustion, the bloating.
-You assume this is just how it is.
+You stock up on painkillers and brace yourself for the mood swings, exhaustion, sugar cravings and the bloating.
+This is all ‘normal’ - so we’re told.

-But here's what you might not know: your cycle is one of the most reliable indicators of your overall health.
-When something is off with your nervous system, your thyroid, your stress levels, your gut, or your nutrition—your cycle will show it.
+But your cycle is one of the most reliable indicators of your overall health; When something is off with your nervous system, thyroid, stress levels, gut, or your nutrition, your cycle will often show it.

 The problem is that most of us were never taught to read these signals.
 We were told to expect cramps, mood swings, and a bleed every 28 days.
-We were told pregnancy would be easy when we were ready.
+We were told pregnancy would just happen when we were ready.
 We were told menopause happens sometime in your 50s or 60s.
+But none of that is guaranteed.

-Your cycle is feedback.
-When you learn to interpret it, you gain clarity about what's happening inside your body and what needs attention.
+I want you to think of your cycle as feedback form, and when you learn to interpret it, you can gain clarity about what's happening inside your body and what needs your attention.

 What a Healthy Cycle Looks Like

+The quality of your entire hormonal pattern across the month matters, including how you feel, what symptoms you experience, whether you're ovulating, and how your body responds to the natural rise and fall of hormones.
 A healthy menstrual cycle isn't just bleeding once a month.
-The quality of your entire hormonal pattern across the month matters—how you feel, what symptoms you experience, whether you're ovulating, and how your body responds to the natural rise and fall of hormones.

 A typical cycle lasts 25–32 days and includes four distinct phases: